 The change in Italy's position towards the end of the war meant that the chapel was only in use by the prisoners for a short period of time.
 It was still not fully finished when most of the Italians left the island on 9 September 1944, bound for a new camp in Yorkshire, while Chiocchetti stayed behind to complete the font.
 Before the Italians departed the Lord Lieutenant of Orkney, who also owned Lamb Holm, promised that the Orcadians would look after the chapel they had created.

 During the years after the war the chapel increasingly became a visitor attraction, and in 1958 a preservation committee was set up.
 In 1960, the BBC funded a return visit to Orkney by Domenico Chiocchetti.
 His restoration of the paintwork was followed by a service of rededication attended by 200 Orcadians, and broadcast on Italian radio.

 Domenico Chiocchetti returned to Orkney again in 1964 with his wife, and gifted to the chapel the 14 wooden stations of the cross on view today.
 In 1992, 50 years after the Italians were originally brought to Orkney, 8 of the former prisoners returned, though Chiocchetti was too ill to be with them.
 Domenico Chiocchetti died on 7 May 1999 in his home village of Moena, aged 89.
-He did so in the knowledge that his masterpiece will live on as a tribute to his artistry and to the spirit of all those involved in its construction and preservation.
+He did so in the knowledge that his masterpiece would live on as a tribute to his artistry and to the spirit of all those involved in its construction and preservation.